docker/docs/content/compose/environment-variables/envvars.md

 ## Unsupported in Compose V2

-The environment variables listed below have no effect in Compose V2.
+The following environment variables have no effect in Compose V2.
 For more information, see [Migrate to Compose V2](../migrate.md).

 - `COMPOSE_API_VERSION`